vgsantoniazzi/deployer/README.md

 use: `deployer deploy.yml`

-IMPORTANT: Be carefuly with server credentials!
+IMPORTANT: Be careful with server credentials!